The Pietasters: History

-Their song "Out All Night" was featured in the videogames Street Sk8er for the PlayStation, and NCAA Football 06.
+Their song "Out All Night" was featured in the video games Street Sk8er for the PlayStation, and NCAA Football 06.

 In 1999, the Pietasters went back to the studio to record Awesome Mix Tape No. 6 for Epitaph's Hellcat Records, again recorded and produced by Brett Gurewitz, with portions of the album recorded at Tim Armstrong's house.
 The album was named after the mix-tape from Boogie Nights.
 The Pietasters recorded another video, "Yesterday's Over", to support the album.
 They finished the album and toured Europe with the Warped Tour, then the US again with the Pilfers and Spring Heeled Jack, ending 1999 with a period opening for Joe Strummer.
 Paul Ackerman and Tom Goodin left the band, as did bassist Todd Eckhardt, who was replaced by Jorge Pezzimenti.
 Erick Morgan, formerly of the Skunks, took over keys, and Toby Hansen replaced Tom Goodin on guitar.

 In late 2001, the Pietasters were recording their next album when they learned that former bassist, Todd Eckhardt, had died of a viral heart infection.
 The Bouncing Souls included "Todd's Song" on their album Anchor's Away in his memory.
 The Pietasters released a new album in 2002 entitled Turbo, Eckhardt's nickname.
 The album caught the attention of James Brown, who asked the Pietasters to be his backing band at a sold-out concert in Washington DC in December 2002.

 In 2003, the Pietasters released their live DVD, Live at the 9:30 Club.

 In 2006, the Pietasters played the International Ska Circus in Las Vegas.

 On August 21, 2007, the Pietasters released a new studio album entitled All Day.

 In 2010, the Pietasters performed at the 9:30 Club's 30th anniversary in Washington, D.C., and were introduced by Henry Rollins.

 In November 2011, Connecticut's Asbestos Records and Chicago's Underground Communiqué Records launched a fundraiser on Kickstarter to release Oolooloo on vinyl, among other third-wave ska classics from Pilfers, Edna's Goldfish, and Suburban Legends.

 On April 20, 2020, the band announced that former keyboard player Erick Morgan had died on April 18 of pneumonia.